AymanF10/Q3_Adv-Svm_Prereq/README.md

-# Advanced SVM Prerequisites Analysis
+# ADV SVM Prerequisite

 ## Project Overview
 This project is a deep dive into the Solana Virtual Machine (SVM) prerequisites, focusing on code analysis and optimization of the `invoke_context` codebase.

-## Objectives
+## What I did
-- Analyze the `agave_invoke_context.rs` codebase
+- Analyzed the `agave_invoke_context.rs` codebase
-- Annotate and comment on the code
+- Annotated and comment on the code
 - Identify potential optimization areas
 - Develop pseudo-code for potential improvements